Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 tvwPrevious = 3, places the Node immediately preceding the specified Node.

-Note: You may experiment by setting each Value in the Relationship Argument and running the Code in Debug Mode, after keeping the VBA Window and Form in Normal View side by side.
-Watch how the Nodes are getting arranged in each cycle of the code execution to understand.
+Note: You can experiment with different values in the Relationship argument and run the code in Debug Mode, keeping the VBA editor and the form in Normal View side by side.
+Observe how the nodes are arranged during each iteration of the code.
+This will help you understand the effect of each relationship type.

-These will be useful while editing the TreeView Control by Deleting an Item and inserting another item in its place or adding a new Node at a specific location.
+This knowledge becomes useful when editing the TreeView—such as deleting an item, inserting another item in its place, or adding a new node at a specific location.

-Note: You may review the VBA Code again after the Demo Runs.
+Note: You may need to review the VBA code again after running the demo to reinforce your understanding.

 H. The First Trial Run.